bobbingwide/oik-batch/readme.txt

 Required for defining oik APIs for oik plugins.
 Only supports non-OO functions.

 == Changelog ==
+= 1.1.0 =
+* Changed: Now requires PHPUnit 8 for running in situ PHPUnit tests,[github bobbingwide oik-batch issues 38]
+* Comment: Do we need to test that the target directory exists for sqldumps?,[github bobbingwide oik-batch issues 14]
+* Fixed: Undefined index REQUEST_METHOD when running oik-batch,[github bobbingwide oik-batch issues 21]
+* Fixed: Set $_SERVER['HTTPS'] on when required in batch processing,[github bobbingwide oik-batch issues 37]
+* Fixes: In result_as_array split on spaces rather than new lines,[github bobbingwide oik-batch issues 36]
+* Tested: With PHPUnit 8
+* Tested: With PHP 7.3
+* Tested: With WordPress 5.2.3 and WordPress Multi Site
+* Tested: With WordPress 5.3-beta2

 = 1.0.0 =
 * Added: oik batch admin page for Git plugins and themes, [github bobbingwide oik-batch issue 34]
 * Added: Add oik-uploads.php to copy upload files [github bobbingwide oik-batch issue 28]